OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 OKRs help you define the change you want to create.
 KPIs help you measure the health of what you already have.
 Together, they create a complete picture of performance and progress.

-If you’re serious about scaling your startup with focus and accountability, learning how to use these tools side by side is essential.
+If you're serious about scaling with focus and accountability, using these tools side by side is non-negotiable.
 OKRs drive growth.
 KPIs keep it sustainable.
+And knowing which is which is the first step to making either work.

 🎯 Want to pair OKRs and KPIs like a pro?
 Grab our Free OKRs vs KPIs Cheat Sheet: